What Type of Car Insurance Covers Theft?

 Read more about the difference between collision and comprehensive coverage if you are not clear on the topic.

 Tip: You may be surprised to discover that damage caused to your vehicle by animals (even if you “collide” with one) is covered by comprehensive coverage…not collision coverage.
 This is an important fact if you live in deer country, where hitting a deer with your car can be a common problem.
 In fact, collisions occur an estimated 1.6 million times per year!
 Go ahead and read that again.
+Enter your zip code below to view companies that have cheap auto insurance rates.
+Secured with SHA-256 Encryption

 Is Comprehensive Coverage Worth The Cost?